If your school has live chat enabled, you are able to communicate with participants during the taking session of your digital test.

 Use live chat

 Navigate back to the play_circle_outline Taking page and click on the tab Chats.
-You have two options.
+There are two options.
 You can broadcast an announcement to all participants that are taking the test or you can chat one on one with a participant.
 Announcements can be sent even before a test has started.

 Send an announcement